mpbauer/quarkus-petclinic-rest/README.md

   --display-name="$SERVICE_ACCOUNT_NAME"
 ```

-6) Give the service account Cloud Run Admin, Storage Admin, and Service Account User roles.
+6) Give the service account pre-defined user roles.
 You can’t set all of them at once, so you have to run separate commands:
 ```
 gcloud projects add-iam-policy-binding $PROJECT_ID \
   --member=serviceAccount:$SERVICE_ACCOUNT_NAME@$PROJECT_ID.iam.gserviceaccount.com \